There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 The key parts of a webinar: There are five main parts of a webinar slideshow that you’ll need to create for your webinar.

-I went into much greater detail in this guide to webinars, but this outline will give you a higher level view of the whole process and clarify things.
+We went into much greater detail in this guide to webinars, but this outline will give you a higher level view of the whole process and clarify things.

 So, while you’ll have some super fans on the webinar, there will also be some people to whom you should introduce yourself.